ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 I used [SDKMAN!](https://sdkman.io/) to install the Java JDK as well as [`sbt`](https://www.scala-sbt.org/).
 I first installed Java from [Azul](https://www.azul.com/downloads/), but I failed to install `sbt` with Homebrew.
 It turns out that `sbt` includes native code as well for OS integration! [^SDKMAN]

-I struggled a little to update my local Jekyll installation (which powers this blog), but switching to `rbenv` appears to have been enough to solve the issue.
+I struggled a little to update my local Jekyll installation (which powers this blog), but switching to `rbenv` and telling it to use Ruby 3.0.0 appears to have been enough to solve the issue.

 At this time, I am running software such as 1Password 6, the Plex player, Google Backup and Sync, Evernote, and Marked 2, via Rosetta.

 I have also started using Docker, which now supports the `arm64` CPU architecture of the M1 macs, as well as emulation of the Intel CPU architecture.
-However, Docker does not recommend emulation and says that there are limitations. `I have managed to run MySQL using the `mysql/mysql-server` package natively with the `arm64` architecture.
+However, Docker does not recommend emulation and says that there are limitations.
+I have managed to run MySQL using the `mysql/mysql-server` package natively with the `arm64` architecture.

 ## Conclusion